apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

   + Generated evidence strings validate against the schema
     - Have actually been submitted to the Open Targets cloud storage
     - The file is the same as on the cluster (check md5)
-    - (After review) E-mail has been sent to Open Targets, with eva-dev in copy
+    - E-mail has been sent to Open Targets, with eva-dev in copy
   + ZOOMA feedback (the FTP path is http://ftp.ebi.ac.uk/pub/databases/eva/ClinVar/latest; to see where files are located on the cluster, see variable `BATCH_ROOT_BASE` on [this page](https://github.com/EBIvariation/configuration/blob/master/open-targets-configuration.md))
     - The changes have been propagated to the FTP, and the files available over FTP are the same as on the cluster
     - The files in the `YYYY/MM/DD` and in the `latest` folders are identical (using either symlinks or copied)